Deliver and Follow-up with Partner Organizations

-The primary goal of every CAW is to deliver a clean inventory of the collections processed during the workshop to the partner organization.
-Also, CAW provides guidance for moving forward.
+The primary goal of every CAW is to deliver a clean inventory of the collections that were processed during the workshop to the partner organization.
+In addition, CAW provides guidance for moving forward.

 Prepare Inventory